16-09-01: Summary Of Essay Nine Part One -- Dialectics And Substitutionism

 This is no less the case with DM.

 Indeed, DM-theses remain today in the same confused, incoherent and non-sensical state that its classicists originally left them over a century ago.
 From the beginning, dialecticians have merely relied on repeating, generation after generation, the same vague notions and obscure ideas they inherited from Hegel, Engels, Plekhanov, Lenin, and Mao.

 [LOI = Law Of Identity; LEM = Law of Excluded Middle; LOC = Law of Non-Contradiction; FL = Formal Logic.]

-In tandem with this, we encounter the same old bluster, hand waving, sweeping generalisations, special pleading, snide remarks and diversionary tactics, whenever dialectics encounters any serious criticism.
+In tandem with this, we encounter the same old bluster, hand waving, sweeping generalisations, special pleading, snide remarks and diversionary tactics, whenever dialectics encounters serious criticism.

 Little sign here of the Heraclitean Flux!

-Healy also came from a petty-bourgeois background; he drifted in and out of the working class for a while -- later becoming a de-classé professional revolutionary --, only to 'catch dialectics' from reading Lenin's MEC, a debilitating condition later seriously aggravated by the lethal strain he picked up from prolonged exposure to PN.
+Healy came from a petty-bourgeois background; he drifted in and out of the working class for a while -- later becoming a de-classé professional revolutionary --, only to 'catch dialectics' from reading Lenin's MEC, a debilitating condition later seriously aggravated by the lethal strain he picked up from a prolonged exposure to PN.
 [Proof?
 Just open a copy of Healy (1990) at any randomly selected page; it will then be apparent to all but Healy-worshippers that no sane individual could possibly "understand" dialectics.
 Read more -- if you have the stomach for it -- here, and here.
 (Also, check-out his recently discovered political suicide note.)]

 [MEC = Materialism and Empirio-Criticism; i.e., Lenin (1972); PN = Lenin's Philosophical Notebooks; i.e., Lenin (1961).]